hi098123/PHP-secure-and-hashing-pw-prevention-rainbow-table/README.md

 		This makes it impossible for the algorithm to guess the password even if a rainbow table occurs

-	if you use different salting, hacker can't know your pw length then they can't guess(rainbow table) and salting id can prevention rainbow table i think(The hacker must make a rainbow table to penetrate only one ID. also the length of the password)
+	if you use different salting, hacker can't know your pw length then they can't guess(rainbow table) and salting id can prevention rainbow table i think The hacker must make a rainbow table(each length of the password) to penetrate only one ID

 like this code
 ```php